Back to blog

 If your child is also applying for a grammar school in Bromley, Kent or Medway, they will need to take a separate exam in addition to the Bexley Selection Test.
 Find out more information about these exams:

-Each paper contains approximately 50 minutes of questions, plus time for instructions and practice questions.
+Each paper lasts approximately 50 minutes, plus time for instructions and practice questions.
 All the questions in the Bexley Selection Test are multiple-choice.

 Both papers are divided into smaller, individually-timed sections.
 Each paper includes a mixture of questions in:

-• English comprehension: how well your child can understand, interpret, and analyse written texts
+• English comprehension: how well your child can understand, interpret, and analyse written text

 • Maths: Key Stage 2 content taught up to the end of Year 5